vstinner/pythondev/windows.rst

 * Windows 10 or newer is recommanded.
 Get a "multi-version" of Windows 10 (no N, KN or VL variant) and use a "Pro - Retail" product key.
-* At least 40 GB of disk space is needed, 60 GB or more is recommended.
+* At least 60 GB of disk space is needed: Windows needs 15-20 GB, Visual Studio needs 10 GB.
+Having at least 60 GB is recommended to be able to compile multiple Python versions, install other tools, upgrade Windows, etc.

 Python and Visual Studio version matrix
 =======================================